sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

     - :es: speaking Spanish
     - :fr: learning French
     - 🗺️ traveling
-    - ⛪ leading worship 🎶 at my home church, and with The Chick Band 🐤
+    - ⛪ leading worship 🎶 at my home church, and with The Chick Band  🐥
-    - :coffee: coffee, 🍣 sushi, & 🍨 ice cream
+    - :coffee: coffee, 🍣 sushi, 🍨 ice cream, and anything pumpkin 🎃
     - 💭 discussing life with friends
 - 🏈 Obscure random fact:  I am a Green Bay Packers shareholder --Go Pack Go!
 - 🦡 and a die-hard fan of UW-Madison sports -- On Wisconsin!